 - 1. Correct the installation of your range. - 2.
-Instruct you how to use your range. - 3.
-Replace house fuses or correct house wiring. - 4.
+Instruct you how to use your range. - Replace house fuses or correct house wiring. - 4.
 Replace owner accessible light bulbs. - B. Repairs when your range is used in other than normal, single-family household use. - C. Pickup and delivery.
 Your range is designed to be repaired in the home. - D. Damage to your range caused by accident, misuse, fire, flood, acts of God, or use of products not approved by us. - E. Repairs to parts or systems caused by unauthorized modifications made to the appliance.

 This Roper appliance is warranted by Whirlpool Corporation.
 Under no circumstances shall it be liable under this warranty for incidental or consequential damages and all implied warranties are limited to the same time period stated in the express warranties for Roper Brand Appliances.
-Some states do not allow the exclusion or limitation of incidental or consequential damages, or limitation of implied warranties, so these limitations or exclusions may not apply.
+Some states do not allow the exclusion or limitation of incidental or consequential damages, so this limitation or exclusion may not apply to you.